 If the NG-RAN node had provided the list of recommended cells / TAs / NG-RAN node identifiers during the NAS signalling connection release procedure (see clause 4.2.6), the AMF shall include it in the N2 Request.
-The RAN may use this information to allocate the RNA when the RAN decides to enable RRC Inactive state for the UE.
+The RAN may use this information to allocate the RAN Notification Area when the RAN decides to enable RRC Inactive state for the UE.

 The AMF may include the UE's "RRC Inactive Assistance Information" as defined in TS 23.501 [2].